A Brief History of Past SEO Efforts on Googlebot (Case Study)

-Through multitudes of various (and oddly codenamed) algorithm updates, Google thwarted abuses and spamming and other black hat practices that were frowned upon, while giving welcome practices the proverbial nod of approval.
+Through multitudes of various (and oddly codenamed) algorithm updates, Google prevents the abuses and spamming and other black hat practices that were frowned upon, while giving welcome practices to those who have past SEO efforts on the site a nod of approval.

 The META keyword element became inconsequential, keyword spammers were penalized, and low-value links actually devalued the authority and PageRank of websites.
 In 2010, Google released over 500 updates – close to 2 algorithm updates per day for a year.

 Today, updates such as the infamous Panda update that penalized duplicate content to a massive degree are news-making developments that any business website watches out for and acts upon, to ensure its place in Google’s search results.
-It is plain to see through the ups and downs of SEO history that hacks used to get to the top of Google Search in yesteryears might not be as effective tomorrow – they may even prove detrimental to a website.
+It is plain to see through the ups and downs of past SEO history that hacks used to get to the top of Google Search in yesteryears might not be as effective tomorrow, they may even prove cause harm to a website.

 This pattern of history will repeat itself continuously for years to come.
 Fortunately, errors and abuses of the past have allowed for the establishment of good SEO practices – hacks that ensure Googlebot will smile upon your website.

-These practices have become a fundamental and constant means to optimize a website for Google search.
+These past SEO efforts that the website owner or administrator practices have become a fundamental and constant means to optimize a website for Google search.